snakajima/vue-firebase-startup-kit/README.md

 # Quick Start Guide

-1. Install "npm"
+Requirements:
+- A Google account
+- An account on Github
+- A development machine (MacOS machine is recommanded)
+- A source code editor (Microsoft Visual Studio Code is recommanded)
+- npm
-2. Install Firebase Tools (run "npm install -g firebase-tools")
+- Firebase Tools (run "npm install -g firebase-tools")

+Steps:
-3. Fork this repository (on github)
+1. Fork this repository (on github)
-4. "git clone" that repository
+2. "git clone" that repository
-5. Create your own project in Firebase console and create Hosting and Firestore.
+3. Create your own project in Firebase console and create Hosting and Firestore.
-6. Create your own project.ts at src/config directory by copy & paset firbaseConfig from Firebase console, and add export it, wihch should look like this.
+4. Create your own project.ts at src/config directory by copy & paset firbaseConfig from Firebase console, and add export it, wihch should look like this.

 ```
 export const firebaseConfig = {